JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/rearranging-code/moving-lines-around/index.md

 This does not account for scope.
 That means you can easily break your code by moving a line outside its scope so be careful!
 IntelliJ IDEA will move the whole paragraph if you're working with something like markdown.

-## Moving Statements Around
+## An Example of Moving Code Around
-In the next section we'll look at how you can move a whole statement with keyboard shortcuts, which does take scope into account.
+Let's look at how you can rearrange your code in a whole class in the next step according to your code arrangement rules.